What Is the 5:2 Diet and How to Do It

 You may need to look at what you are eating.
 Are you eating enough fiber and protein?
 Adjust the 5:2 diet to suit your unique daily needs and you will be breezing through fasting and hunger in no time.

-Try to keep yourself busy during IF.
+Try to keep yourself busy.
 Sitting around will only make you want food more – boredom is a form of emotional eating and best avoided.

 Who should avoid the 5:2 diet